top of page

 OUR MISSION

-Our mission is to honor the past, steward the present, and look to the future.
+Our mission and the critical work we are doing across the four Washington counties we serve is to honor the past, steward the present, and look to the future.
 As the founder of Seed2Fork Agroforestry Farm, I am committed to creating multi-generational agroforestry farms.
-I’m proud of our legacy and our dedication to building a resilient, sustainable operation for the next generation.
-Guided by this mission, we are sowing cultural seeds to help prevent type 2 diabetes and other health issues across Washington State.

 OUR JOURNEY